 “Everyone comes together with critical thinking and problem-solving skills, bouncing ideas off each other to tackle the problem to make the product more efficient, sustainable and cost effective.”

 Maxwell Bolt, a junior in mechanical engineering from Clarks Hill, Ind., also is completing a LWW experience at Cummins and says the experience is packed with new challenges every day.

 “Personal growth does not happen alone at Cummins,” he said.
 “Everyone I meet is willing to slow down to show me their work and answer questions so I can better understand how my cog fits into the machine.
 The range of learning opportunities has been illuminating.
 Just today, I spoke with an engineer about his cutting-edge machine learning algorithm and helped a technician install sensors that feed that algorithm.”

 While continuing to build the infrastructure, OPP will work with academic units to offer courses online that will be meaningful to the student's plan of study, as well as for their work within the company.

 “Cummins is excited to participate in the Purdue Learning While Working co-op pilot project,” said Steven E. Ferdon, director of Global Engineering Technology for Cummins Electronics & Fuel Systems Business.
-“When fully developed, this new co-op format will be a ‘win’ for all three participants.
+“When fully developed, this new co-op format will be a ‘win’ for all participants.
 For the employer, a 12-month co-op is an opportunity to complete broader and deeper technology projects than what can be accomplished in a traditional summer internship.
 For the Purdue academic advisor, it is an opportunity to work on practical real-world problems, while building a collaborative relationship for future industry funded research.
 Most importantly, for the student, it is an opportunity to stay on schedule for graduation, earn significant income to offset tuition costs and strengthen their resume with extended industrial work experience.”